ballerina-platform/nballerina/compiler/modules/types/README.md

-# Semantic Subtyping for Ballerina
+# Semantic subtyping for Ballerina

-This is an implementation of semantic subtyping for the type system of the [Ballerina](https://ballerina.io) programming language, implemented in Ballerina.

 The algorithm here is based on the work of Giuseppe Castagna and Alain Frisch, implemented in [CDuce](http://cduce.org).
 I have found the most accessible paper to be: